JakeSteam/osrs-ironmen/automation/template.md

 * Playlist ID can be retrieved from the playlist's URL (everything after `?list=`).
 * Playlist name is used for the first column, shorter is better.

-Alternatively, drop an email to [osrs@jakelee.co.uk](mailto:osrs@jakelee.co.uk) and it'll get added.
+Alternatively, drop an email to [osrs@jakelee.co.uk](mailto:osrs@jakelee.co.uk) and I'll add it manually.

 ### Notes